arielgee/Sage-Like/.misc/tasks.md

 	http://feeds.megaphone.fm/intercepted
 	see help:
 		https://support.mozilla.org/en-US/questions/1262177
-* video enclosure will have a width larger then 300px
 * in feed preview: when rtl language is detected add class name in addition to `style="direction: rtl"`
 * new pref: mark all feed entities as "read" when openning feed preview from feed.
 Twitter: @yoshboi420 - 0:36 10 Feb 2021
 * following link is an rss feed that its items only include enclosures: